- Male pin pivots only after the handles are fully closed or fully open. Releasing only when a tag is correctly applied.

 To lock the jaw in place for storage, push the applicator restrictor in the forward position, close the handles and depress the jaw lack button.
 Release the handles.

-How-to: Insert Ear Tags in Cold Weather
+TIP: Inserting Tags in Cold Weather

 Plastic tags (all brands) are much easier to install if they are warm.
 Why?
 As the temperature drops below freezing, plastic becomes less flexible (more stiff).
 Forcing the male point of a tag through the female takes many more lbs. of pressure (because the female must expand).